jbuchermn/newm/doc/config.md

 ```

 provides ways to start chromium and alacritty either by typing their names, or by using the keys 1 and 2 when the launcher is open.

+### Config: helpers

+The package `newm.helpers` provide some behaviour (smooth dimming, pulse audio, `wob` support),
+that's very convenient and can be expected in a compositor, but is not really part of it.

+These methods can be used or ignored freely when configuring newm (see e.g. [default_config.py](https://github.com/jbuchermn/newm/blob/master/newm/default_config.py) or [dotfiles-nix](https://github.com/jbuchermn/dotfiles-nix)) for examples.

+The code is very simple and straight-forward, so I suggest reading through the corresponding files for details.